 Some things you can do are guided mountain biking, based on cultural visits to nearby Swazi villages, bird watching overnight, fully enclosed bush walks, and watching wildlife.
 Also, you can have a wonderful time without electricity at the camp or in a traditional lodge with lanterns.
 You can enjoy the second category with modern amenities in a self-catered stone lodge.

 3. Swazi Market, Mbabane

 Swaziland’s climate capital, Mbabane, is residence to the Swaziland Market, which is a must-see for tourists looking to buy souvenirs.
 The town’s main shopping street is at the southern end of Allister Miller Street.
 The stalls contain fresh food, pottery, hand-woven baskets, masks, traditional clothing, soapstone carvings, and beadwork.
 The Traditional Medicine Center is fascinating because it has great healing lotions and potions.

 ALSO READ: Natural Wonders of Africa

 Tintsaba Crafts, just before the Piggs Peak Hotel, has more Swazi handicrafts like baskets, jewelry, and textiles.
-It’s a great place to shop for people who want to look classy.
+It’s an incredible place to shop for people who want to look classy.
 North of Mbabane is the beautiful Pine Valley, a good last place to visit.
 They consequently lead to the Wombeluze River and go by several waterfalls.
-It’s a great place to walk and ride a bike, and the weather is nice all year.
+It’s a wonderful place to walk and ride a bike, and the weather is nice all year.

 4. Mlilwane Wildlife Reserve